charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
 Between fetch lands and ramp spells, we probably thin about one land per turn on average; that means the computer will draw about one too many lands (and one too few spells) per forty games.

-> A 25/60 deck with Search, Steve, and 8 fetches expects to draw 3.88 lands by T3.
-Our model draws 3.96 instead.
->
-> If we give our model a 24/59 deck, it'll draw on average 3.86 lands by T3.
-Maybe that's better... have a virtual mountain?

-the model's treatment of a 60 card deck with 25 lands lines up with a real-world deck of 59 cards and 24 lands.
-To look at a real world deck of 60 cards and 25 lands, we should use a model with 61 cards and
+> With a 60 card deck and 25 lands, we should average 3.88 lands by T3, but the model draws 3.96 instead.
+If we were to use a "phantom mountain" -- 59 card deck, 24 lands -- the model would draw 3.86 lands by T3 instead.

 ## The Contenders